tibotix/opaque-dart/README.md

  - `resp` needs to be passed to the user running step 3.
  - `sk` is a shared secret, the result of the AKE.
- - The server should hold onto `authU` securely until the optional step 4 of the protocol, if needed. otherwise this value should be discarded securely.
+ - The server should hold onto `sec` securely until the optional step 4 of the protocol, if needed. otherwise this value should be discarded securely.